iselect()

 @k

-Retain the white space on both sides of the data item; without it a trim operation will be automatically performed.
+Retain white spaces on both sides of the data item; without it white spaces on both ends will be automatically deleted

 @e